Garoua

 Garoua (also Garua; Fula: 𞤺𞤢𞤪𞤱𞤢, Garwa) is a port city and the capital of the North Region of Cameroon, lying on the Benue River.
-A thriving centre of the textiles and cotton industries, the city has approximately 1,285,000 inhabitants in 2020, mostly Fulbe/Fulani.
+A thriving centre of the textiles and cotton industries, the city has approximately 2,000,000 inhabitants in 2023, mostly Fulbe/Fulani people.

 History

 Garoua was established by the Fulani emir Modibbo Adama in the first half of the 19th century.
 During the steamship era, it developed into a major river port.

 The population of the city was 30,000 in 1967.

 Geography

 Garoua is situated in northern Cameroon, and lies on the Benue River.
 It serves as the gateway to Benoue National Park.
 Neighborhoods include Commercial Centre, Lopere, Quartier de Marouare, Poumpoumre, Roumde Adjia and the northwestern suburb of Yelwa, near Garoua International Airport.

 Climate

 Garoua has a tropical savanna climate (Köppen Aw), with a wet season and a dry season and the temperature being hot year-round.
 The average temperature in Garoua ranges from 26.0 C in December and January, the coolest months, to 33.0 C in April, the hottest month.
 The hottest time of year is in March and April, just before the wet season starts.
 March has the highest average high at 39.8 C, while the highest average low is 26.4 C in April.
 August has the lowest average high at 30.7 C, while December has the lowest average low at 17.3 C.

 Garoua receives 997.4 mm of rain over 88 precipitation days, with a distinct wet and dry season like most tropical savanna climates.
 December, January and February receive no precipitation at all.
 August, the wettest month, receives 247.9 mm of rainfall on average.
 September has 24 precipitation days, which is the most of any month.
 Garoua receives 2927.1 hours of sunshine annually on average, with the sunshine being distributed evenly across the year, although it is lower during the wet season.